rust-lang/rustc-perf/README.md

 is gathered into https://github.com/rust-lang-nursery/rustc-timing by Rust Infrastructure; cloning that is the best approach for working on the frontend.

-Additional documentation on running and setting up the frontend and backend can be found in README files in the `collector` and `site` directories.
+Additional documentation on running and setting up the frontend and backend can be found in the `README` files in the `collector` and `site` directories.

+Additional documentation on the benchmark programs can be found in the `README` file in the `collector/benchmarks` directory.